RogelioRFmx/google_data_analytics_project/README.md

 Share the findings using visualizations.

 > Data Visualization
-> I used Tableau public in making the visualization.
+> I used Tableau public for making the visualization.

 # Distribution of User Types in the Last 12 Months